 The VivoMini VC65R, a compact computer launched by ASUS is an efficient solution to the problem.
 It is basically a fully functional computer that is small enough to pass off as a USB hard drive!

-The sleek and sturdy ASUS mini PC measures 7.75 inches in length and 2 inches in diameter.
+The sleek and sturdy ASUS mini PC measures 7.75 inches in length and 2 inches in height.
 The aluminum framework comes in various shades of black, white and silver-gray and is compatible with an HDTV or a flat-screen monitor.
 You can mount the device anywhere on the wall, under the counter or behind a PC console.